-Pursuant to Article 79A(1) of the PUBLC Act and Article 54A(1) of the PRILC, Boards of companies that have an obligation to vote for an Auditor under to the Annual Accounts Act shall approve the Company's remuneration policy.
+36 Cf. Article 79A(1) of the PUBLC Act and Article 54A(1) of the PRILC Act, boards of companies that have an obligation to vote for an Auditor under the Annual Accounts Act shall approve the Company's remuneration policy.